mndon/deepseek/README.md

 Because this Go client is not only complete and reliable but also simple and performant.

 - **Complete** – It offers full support for all APIs, including their complete request and response payloads.
-(Note: Beta version coming soon.)
+(Note: Beta feature support coming soon.)

-- **Reliable** – We have implemented numerous Go tests to ensure that all features function correctly at all times.
+- **Reliable** – We have implemented numerous Go tests to ensure that all features work correctly at all times.

-- **Simple** – The client is organized into multiple Go packages, making it easy to navigate and ensuring that each package contains only relevant and necessary features.
+- **Simple** – The client is organized into multiple Go packages to ensure that each package contains only relevant and necessary features, making it easy to use.

 - **Performant** – Speed is crucial when working with AI models.
 We have optimized this client to deliver the fastest possible performance.